quirijndubois/convexity-metric/readme.md

 # Visualization dependency

-This project includes some visualizations, but this requires a custom local Phanim main branch install of [phanim](https://github.com/quirijndubois/phanim).
-The [phanim](https://github.com/quirijndubois/phanim) pypi release is too old.
+This project includes some visualizations, but this requires a custom main branch install of [Phanim](https://github.com/quirijndubois/phanim).
+The [Phanim](https://github.com/quirijndubois/phanim) pypi release is too old.
 Follow the install instructions [here](https://github.com/quirijndubois/phanim).

 # usage